rezendi/ykarma/HOWTO.md

 6. Run the app with docker-compose
     1. From a shell in the project root directory, run `docker-compose up`
+    2. A lot of stuff happens on first run: launching the blockchain, compiling all the smart contracts and migrating them into the blockchain, communicating the contract address to the API server, etc. This can take a minute or two.
+Wait for it to settle down into a steady stream of mining empty blocks before you...
-    2. Open a browser and point it to "localhost"
+    3. Open a browser and point it to "localhost"

 7. Profit!
     1. Log in with your admin email